dcchambers/dcchambers.github.io/_pages/now.md

 ## Upcoming

-In just over one week I will be running the [2024 Chicago Marathon](https://www.chicagomarathon.com/)!
+In less than one week I will be running the [2024 Chicago Marathon](https://www.chicagomarathon.com/)!
 My original goal when I set out training ~20 weeks ago was a sub-4-hour finish.
 We're still a week away, but the future weather forecast is prediciting a warmer-than-optimal race day.
 Given where I am training-wise, I don't think a sub-4-hour finish is likely, but I'm still going to try and shoot for it.